-It’s a hell of a balancing act.
+It’s a hell of a balancing act and I admire the boldness of this initiative, as well as the general boldness of the Biden Team.
+I admit I am a fan.
+But there are things to know and risks to grasp, especially for people with funds in financial markets.
 At roughly 10% of GDP, Biden’s almost 2000 billion (2 trillion) stimulus package is massive.
 Obama’s package was roughly 5% of GDP in 2009.
 There are 2 views of inflation and stimulus packages, which are not necessarily mutually exclusive, but one places proportionally more weight on the “output gap” and “overheating”, the other puts proportionally more weight on inflation expectations and institutional credibility.
 Lets explore both angles…

 Timing matters: Obama passed his stimulus package while the economy was still sinking and very deep in the hole in 2009, while Biden is passing his package in 2021, right after the Trump package of about 1 trillion just 2 months ago and is still having stimulative effects.
 Obama passed his stimulus while unemployment was high and rising, whereas Biden is passing his while unemployment is falling and not that high (although the employment rate is still very low).
 Is an inflation-and-interest-rate shock around the corner for 2021–2022?

 Before exploring the inflation expectations / institutional credibility view, lets start with the “output gap” view of the world…